Raskelof/Talking-Stairs/README.md

 ![IoT circuits](https://github.com/Raskelof/Talking-Stairs/blob/main/assets/sketch_circuits.png?raw=true)

 ### Platforms and infrastructure

+#### Supporting both WiFi and LoRA
+My first plan was to use LoRa as the sole wireless protocol to send notifications.
+As it tuned out the signaling between my home and public TTN gatways or Helium gateways was too unreliable so I ended up adding a configurable fallback to WiFi aswell.
+This can be easily configured in the configuration file described below.
+To make testing more convenient I've added confirmation messages to the built in OLED display which will display **"LoRa OK"** or **"WiFi OK"** if everyhings connects well.

 Describe your choice of platform(s).
 You need to describe how the IoT-platform works, and also the reasoning and motivation about your choices.
 Have you developed your own platform, or used